gustawdaniel/gustawdaniel/src/content/blog/en/2021-06-15-how-to-create-a-free-email-account-with-custom-domain.md

 author: Daniel Gustaw
 canonicalName: how-to-create-a-free-email-account-with-custom-domain
 coverImage: http://localhost:8484/5152692c-b9ae-4f97-9f52-4d36fabe8670.avif
-updateDate: 2021-06-15 07:30:11+00:00
 description: In this article, you will learn how to create a free email with a custom domain.
 I've shown how to configure Yandex with your DNS.
 excerpt: In this article, you will learn how to create a free email with a custom domain.
 I've shown how to configure Yandex with your DNS.
 publishDate: 2021-06-15 07:24:41+00:00
 slug: en/how-to-create-a-free-email-account-with-custom-domain
 tags: